Windmills are an icon of this Portuguese archipelago.Read more...

 Azores - Travel and visas

-From the rest of Europe there are direct flights from Gran Canaria and connections from Frankfurt, Munich, Amsterdam, Copenhagen and Paris; from Portugal there are direct flights from Faro, Lisbon, Porto and Funchal (Madeira).
-From the US and Canada there are direct Azores Airlines flights throughout the year from Boston and Toronto to Ponta Delgada and now a weekly flight from Boston to Terceira.
-Flights generally increase in summer, and there are codeshare flights via various cities to/from other US and Canadian cities.
+From the USA and Canada there are direct Azores Airlines flights throughout the year from Boston, Providence and Toronto to Ponta Delgada, and now a weekly flight from Boston to Terceira.
+Delta Airlines fly directly once a week from New York JFK.
+Flights generally increase in summer, and there are indirect code-share flights to/from other US and Canadian cities.

 By cruise ship

-About 100 cruise ships are currently calling in at the Azores, and this number is expected to increase with expanding facilities.
-Three ports now take large cruise ships, with Ponta Delgada receiving the most cruise visitors.
+Increasing numbers of cruise ships are calling in at the Azores, particularly at Horta and Ponta Delgada, and this is now a very important part of Azorean tourism.
+Ponta Delgada receives the most cruise visitors and with a single ship carrying up to 5,000 passengers, the impact on the town’s cafés and restaurants can be instantly overwhelming.
 Small-ship cruises also operate, visiting all nine islands using onboard Zodiac craft for some excursions.
-It was in 1867 that the first scheduled cruise ship put in at Horta, steaming from New York on a five-month cruise to the Mediterranean
+It was in 1867 that the first scheduled cruise ship put in at Horta, steaming from New York on a five-month cruise to the Mediterranean.

 The new main roads are good but the small country roads can be pot-holed and narrow.
 One thing to be very careful about when driving in fog or low cloud and poor visibility is the Azorean black-and-white cow wandering on the road, either singly or in a scattered herd; in such conditions they are superbly camouflaged!

 Many of the minor roads are not signposted.
 Diversions for roadworks are signposted, but if the sign disappears after a few days it is seldom replaced because by then it is assumed everyone knows the way!